Hearty Pappardelle Bolognese

 150g pancetta or streaky bacon, finely chopped

-700g beef mince (ideally a mix with some fat for flavour)
+700g beef mince (ideally a mix with some fat for flavor)

 Avohaven SPG+, or salt and pepper to taste